bazbt3/10cbazbt3/docs/10-install.md

 Choice?
 ````

-1. Type `Login` at the prompt - uppercase and lowercase text - the full word.
+1. Type `Login` at the prompt - uppercase and lowercase text - the full word - and press [enter],
-1. Type your 10Cv4 username (email address!) when prompted by `Username (email): `
+1. Type your 10Cv4 username (email address!) when prompted by `Username (email): ` - and press [enter],
-1. Type your 10Cv4 Password when prompted by `Password: `
+1. Type your 10Cv4 Password when prompted by `Password: ` - and press [enter].

-Carefully check the data returned from the server and displayed onscreen.
-It should contains a unique 'token' (used instead of username and password.)
-If you see a `200` in the midst of the code it's working nicely.  `400`-series codes indicate a little more work to be done.
-Here's a not-pretty example of a successful authentication:

-`{ "meta": { "code": 200 }, "data": { "token": "{A Valid Authentication Token}" } }`

-At this point 10cbazbt3 will ask you to copy the Authentication Token and paste it into an input line.
-When that's done, 10cbazbt3 is usable.
+Read the screen.
+At this point the application should have grabbed a valid authorisation token from the API, applied it for you, and indicated success.

 To find out how to start posting, blogging, and read about some current limitations, please read the **[Usage document.](/docs/20-usage.md)**